mihaio89/ServiceBusSamples/README.md

 In general, using await host.RunAsync() is recommended for most scenarios, as it allows you to continue with other operations while the service is running.
 However, if you're building a console application or a similar application that needs to keep running until the service is finished, you should use await host.Run().

+## ServiceBusProcessor and ServiceBusReceiver
+They are two different ways to receive messages from a Service Bus queue or topic subscription in the Azure Service Bus SDK for .NET.
+Here are some differences between them:

+ServiceBusProcessor is a higher-level abstraction for processing messages.
+It manages the connection to the Service Bus and automatically handles message receipt, processing, and completion, as well as error handling and retry policies.
+It is designed to be used in long-running applications, such as web apps or services, that need to continuously receive and process messages from a queue or subscription.

+ServiceBusReceiver is a lower-level API for receiving messages.
+It provides more fine-grained control over the message receipt and processing flow.
+For example, you can manually complete, abandon, or defer messages, and you can control how many messages are received in a batch.
+It is designed to be used in short-running applications or for specific use cases where you need more control over the message processing.

+In general, if you're building a long-running application or service that needs to continuously receive and process messages from a Service Bus queue or subscription, ServiceBusProcessor is the recommended API to use.
+If you need more control over the message processing flow or are building a short-lived application, ServiceBusReceiver may be a better fit.

 ## pipeline
 This is a YAML pipeline script for Azure DevOps that builds a Docker image and pushes it to an Azure Container Registry.
 Here's a breakdown of the different parts of the script: